LinqToException/RailroaderModding/StrangeCustoms/Graph.md

 - You can dump the current graph by enabling it in the options, then reloading a save-game.
 - Also available is an experimental auto-reload, which will cause any changes to any map mixinto to force the game to reload all map mixintos.
 - All positions are metric. x/z are the plane (right/forward); y is up.
 They are defined as objects with x/y/z attributes.
 - All rotations are vectors of euler angles in local space (x is pitch, y is yaw, z is roll).
-You want x for uppy-downy, y for lefty-righty, and z to a barrel roll.
+You want x for uppy-downy, y for lefty-righty, and z to do a barrel roll.
 This is different from the game's Definitions.json, which seems to use Quaternions instead.
 - Whenever an object is used, the key is usually the identifier.
 - Whenever a property is set to `null`, it is assumed that this identifier should be deleted, if it exists.